 Durga Puja is celebrated from the 6th day of Sharad Navratri and lasts on the day of Vijayadashami.
 It is celebrated to commemorate the triumph of good over evil.
 On this day only, Goddess Durga killed the demon Mahishasura.
 According to the Hindu Calendar, it is observed in the Shukla Paksha of Ashwin month.
-In 2017, it will marked on 26th September.
+In 2018, it will start on October 15.
 This festival is mainly celebrated in Southern India.
 To know more, read on this exclusive article only on MyKundali...

 Durga Puja is one of the most awaited Hindu festivals.
 Hence, we have brought you each and every detail, you need to know about Durga Puja.